cilium/cilium.io/src/posts/2022-07-13-L4LB-XDP/index.md

 ## Results

 In both scenarios (scenario #1 IPVS and scenario #2 L4LB) the MoonGen client was configured to generate 1Mpps (million packets per second) and 3Mpps.
-Each output screenshot below is taken from the corresponding server - either the server IPVS/L4LB under the test and the `curl` client.
+Each output screenshot below is taken from the corresponding server - either the server IPVS/L4LB under test or the `curl` client.
 For L4LB XDP, both 1Mpps and 3Mpps were too easy and did not have any performance impact.
 We instead started with 10Mpps and only saw an impact at 14.8 Mpps which was probably due to constraints of the NIC rather than L4LB.

 ### 1Mpps - IPVS